-NOTES AGAINST THE BAN: A musical response from the 7
+NOTES AGAINST TRUMP’S TRAVEL BAN: A musical response from the 7 Countries

 A concert by Aswat Ensemble and Guest Performers showcasing the music of the Seven Countries listed on January 27th’s Executive Order